127-year-old water main gives way under NYC's Times Square, flooding streets, subways

 It took DEP crews about an hour to find the source of the leak and shut the water off, Aggarwala said.

-The excavation left “a big hole at the intersection of 40th Street and Seventh Avenue,” he said.
+The excavation left a big hole at the intersection of 40th Street and Seventh Avenue, where workers were digging with heavy equipment to get to the broken section of pipe.

 While that intersection remained closed to car traffic, surrounding streets were open by rush hour.